TankyGarn/Aquacode/README.md

 ## Challenges
+Clean data to same time method.
+    *Change all time to week number.

+Make a program that gives a plot wich shows the allowed production in different regions / companies
+    subgoals:
+        *

 Make a program that makes it posible to generate a location report that gives a report wich shows plots with relevant data like: